goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/2-adhoc/_index.md

 > **Tip**
 >
 > Note that each student has an individual lab environment.
 The IP addresses shown above are only an example and the IP addresses of your individual environments are different.
-As with the other cases, replace **&lt;X&gt;** with your actual student number.
+As with the other cases, replace **\<X\>** with your actual student number.

-## Step 2.3 - Ping a host
+## Ping a host

 Let's start with something really basic - pinging a host.
 To do that we use the Ansible `ping` module.
 The `ping` module makes sure our target hosts are responsive.
 Basically, it connects to the managed host, executes a small script there and collects the results.
 This ensures that the managed host is reachable and that Ansible is able to execute commands properly on it.